waffle-iron/IoMods-ExternalV/README.md

 # Lets Gets Started!
 More Play App Android agario.mobi
+*requierments to windows,ubuntu,linux and other PC.* plz download at zip or github destop

 # What's New!

 6ur2etk45g75g09 it means a code you update a repo .
 Bug fixing, reload bug, fb relogin, fix agario